Anti-spam protection FAQ

 Q. How can customers using the service send false negative (spam) and false positive (non-spam) messages to Microsoft?

 A. Spam and non-spam messages can be submitted to Microsoft for analysis in several ways.
-For more information, see Submitting spam and non-spam messages to Microsoft for analysis.
+For more information, see Submit spam, non-spam, and phishing scam messages to Microsoft for analysis.

 Q. Can I get spam reports?

 A. Yes, for example you can get a spam detection report in the Office 365 admin center.
 This report shows spam volume as a count of unique messages.
 For more information about reporting, see the following links: